 The REIT's investments are not widely diversified by asset class.
 Substantially all of the REIT's investments are in automotive dealership and service centre properties.
 A lack of asset class diversification increases risk because automotive dealership properties are subject to their own set of risks, such as the risks associated with automotive manufacturers.
 See "- Risk Factors Related to the Automotive Dealership Industry".
-Furthermore, Honda and Acura dealerships collectively represent approximately 20.4% of the gross automotive dealership rent paid to the REIT in 2021 and approximately 19.0% of the REIT's GLA as at December 31, 2021.
-Volkswagen and Audi dealerships collectively represent approximately 22.0% of the gross automotive dealership rent paid to the REIT in 2021 and approximately 19.6% of the REIT's GLA as at December 31, 2021.
-Because Acura is a division of Honda and Audi is a division of Volkswagen, any material adverse changes to the business of Honda and/or Volkswagen may adversely affect the ability of the Dilawri Group to meet its rent obligations, which in turn may have a material adverse effect on the REIT.
+Furthermore, Honda and Acura dealerships collectively represent approximately 22.9% of the gross automotive dealership rent paid to the REIT in 2022 and approximately 23.0% of the REIT's GLA as at December 31, 2022.
+Volkswagen and Audi dealerships collectively represent approximately 21.5% of the gross automotive dealership rent paid to the REIT in 2022 and approximately 18.7% of the REIT's GLA as at December 31, 2022.
+Because Acura is a division of Honda and Audi is a division of Volkswagen, any material adverse changes to the business of Honda and/or Volkswagen may adversely affect the ability of the Dilawri Group and other tenants to meet rent obligations, which in turn may have a material adverse effect on the REIT.